Read Together · inkwool · Read Together · inkwool.com

 The moment you want to share

-But sharing it has always been broken
+But sharing that feeling has always been broken

 The group chat spoils it.